Whitney Houston videography

 Most of Houston's notable videos involve just a bit of perfunctory storyline and focus on her performance, however, several sources recognized her as one of the pioneers who laid the groundwork and broke down barriers with the videos during her generation.
+In addition, Houston has also been recognized for being one of the "most preeminent divas of the early music video age."
 In 2003, VH1 ranked Houston at number three on the list of '50 Greatest Women of the Video Era'.
 In February 2012, TIME, on a photo article in honor of Black History Month, listed her as one of '50 Cultural Giants'.
 Gil Kaufman from MTV News said that "[Houston] proved you could make a fuss without making a spectacle."